Is Thread Count Important? A Guide to What Really Matters in Quality Sheets

-You’ve probably paid some attention to thread count, at least when you’re buying sheets.
-And you may have gathered, based on how things are priced at the store, that high thread count means higher quality, softer sheets (at least that's what marketing departments want you to believe).
-There’s more to the story, though, and thread count isn’t as simple as it seems.
+You may have concluded, based on how sheets are priced and marketed, that high thread count means higher quality, softer sheets.
+There’s more to the story however, and thread count isn’t always what it seems.
 But don’t worry—we’ll help you make sense of it.

 What is thread count?